RollyAngell/Machine-Learning-Engineer-with-Microsoft-Azure-Nanodegree-Program/README.md

 This model is then compared to an Azure AutoML run.

 ## Summary
-**In 1-2 sentences, explain the problem statement: e.g "This dataset contains data about... we seek to predict..."**
+**In 1-2 sentences, explain the problem statement:

+"This dataset contains data about bank marketing.
+It contains data of direct phone call marketing, taken from the University of California, Irvine machine learning repository (link: https://archive.ics.uci.edu/ml/datasets/Bank+Marketing.)"**

-**In 1-2 sentences, explain the solution: e.g. "The best performing model was a ..."**
+**In 1-2 sentences, explain the solution: e.g.

+"The best performing model was a VotingEnsemble obtained through AutoML with the primary metric accuracy as 0.947404."**

 ## Scikit-learn Pipeline
 **Explain the pipeline architecture, including data, hyperparameter tuning, and classification algorithm.**

+Following steps first I create a compute cluster and configure the training.
+Next the data is one hor encoded and split into train and test sets.

 **What are the benefits of the parameter sampler you chose?**